quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part22_Kernel-based_Fu.md

 :p What is LSTD?
 ??x
-Least-Squares Temporal Difference (LSTD) is a linear TD prediction method that finds the optimal weight vector \( w \) by solving a least-squares problem.
+Least-Squares Temporal Difference (LSTD) is a linear TD prediction method that finds the optimal weight vector $w$ by solving a least-squares problem.
 It is highly data-efficient, making it suitable for scenarios with limited data but requires computational resources proportional to the square of the number of weights. x??

 ---